-During the year ended December 31, 2020, net cash from financing activities was CHF 113.2 million, primarily related to the issuance of new shares that were issued following a financing round completed in July 2020 and as a result of the Option and Equity Rights agreement concluded with Novartis in October 2020.
+During the year ended December 31, 2020, net cash from financing activities was CHF 113.2 million, primarily related to the proceeds from issuance of new shares, net of transaction costs, that were issued following a financing round completed in July 2020 and as a result of the Option and Equity Rights agreement concluded with Novartis in October 2020.

-During the year ended December 31, 2019, net cash used in financing activities was CHF 0.2 million, of which CHF 1.2 million related to the payment of the principal portion of our lease liabilities, offset by CHF 1.0 million received from the exercise of employee stock options.
+During the year ended December 31, 2019, net cash used in financing activities was CHF 0.2 million, of which CHF 1.2 million related to the payment of the principal portion of our lease liabilities, offset by CHF 1.0 million received as proceeds from the exercise of stock options, net of transaction costs.